shreyaj10/PostBox/README.md

-PostBox is a fully responsive real time CRUD application built with MERN stack.
+PostBox is a MERN stack application that is fully responsive and real-time, and it utilizes CRUD operations.

-It consists of a complex database structure with a dynamic frontend.
-Users can post their thoughts, upvote/downvote others' posts and comment on them.
+The app features a complex database structure and a dynamic frontend that enables users to create posts, upvote or downvote other users' posts, and comment on them.

-It also showcases realtime trending and upvotes, downvotes and comments on users'posts.
+It also displays real-time trending posts along with the number of upvotes, downvotes, and comments that each post has received.

-Built using NodeJS, ReactJS, MongoDB and ExpressJS.
-The app is equipped with JWT authentication.
-The frontend is deployed on Netlify and backend on Heroku (discontinued)
+The application is developed using Node.js, React.js, MongoDB, and Express.js, and it comes equipped with JWT authentication.
+The frontend of the app is hosted on Netlify, while the backend was hosted on Heroku, which has been discontinued.

 # Landing Page
 ![2021-07-26 (5)](https://user-images.githubusercontent.com/87326193/220897241-37c3c5bf-43fc-4824-be0b-444c5697a0fc.png)